TheBoxyBear/xcloud-to-steam/README.md

 ## Linux
 The default profile relies on the `browser` and `kiosk` shell scripts found in [this repository](https://github.com/theboxybear/deck-xcloud-scripts).
 Follow the setup guide, while making sure to place the scripts in your Home directory.
 This configuration has been primarily tested on StemOS and may not work on other distributions.

+### Greenlight app
+A custom profile may be created targeting the [Greenlight](https://github.com/unknownskl/greenlight) app, utilizing it's ability to launch a game through an argument.
+To forward the argument to Greenlight, include `{xCloudId}` in the configuration.
+Future versions of the app will also come bundled with a pre-made profile for Greenlight.

 Alternatively, you can create your own config profile for your preferred environment and add it to **config.json**

 ## MacOS